opnfv/apex/docs/release/scenarios/os-ovn-nofeature-ha/os-ovn-nofeature-ha.rst

 .. http://creativecommons.org/licenses/by/4.0
 .. (c) <optionally add copywriters name>

-This document provides scenario level details for Gambia 1.1 of deployment with the OVN SDN controller and no extra features enabled.
+This document provides scenario level details for Hunter 1.1 of deployment with the OVN SDN controller and no extra features enabled.

 ============